imandra-ai/fix-engine/README.md

 works to construct a precise sequence of events (a "counterexample") which exhibits a violation of the property.

-For further information on model verification, see [Model Verification](https://fix.readme.io/docs/verification-overview) section of the project's homepage.
+For further information on model verification, see the [Model Verification](https://fix.readme.io/docs/verification-overview) section of the project's homepage.